-And here’s how I whipped up a DIY trellis for vines.
+And here’s how to build a trellis for vines!

-Step 1: Decide on size and build main frame.
+Step 1: Decide on size and build the trellis’s main frame

 First I measured where on my fence I wanted to trellis to go.
 I decided on a rectangular shape of 3 feet by 4 feet with two vertical support pieces in between.
 This is how I figured out how much 1×2 I needed to buy.

 I assembled the main frame by nailing all four vertical pieces on below the horizontal pieces.
 This is to create more separation between the fence and the trellis.
 I used three small nails and a bit of glue for each corner.
 It’s very sturdy.

 Step 2: Decide on layout.

 Next I started playing with the design I wanted to create.
 Since I wanted this to have a modern horizontal slatted look, I started by cutting a few longer pieces and laying them on the frame.

 Here’s the rough layout I decided on.
 The pieces are just laid out so I could get a better idea.

 Then I filled in the smaller pieces until I had a design I really liked.
 This doesn’t have to be exact, though I did mirror the same pattern on the top and bottom.
 I also used every scrap, even the 5 inch pieces.